We Grown Now

-We Grown Now is a 2023 American drama film written, directed and co-produced by Minhal Baig.
+We Grown Now is a 2023 American coming-of-age hood film written, directed and co-produced by Minhal Baig.
 It stars Blake Cameron James, Gian Knight Ramirez, S. Epatha Merkerson, Avery Holliday, Ora Jones, Lil Rel Howery and Jurnee Smollett.

 We Grown Now had its world premiere at the 2023 Toronto International Film Festival on September 8, 2023.
 The film was released in select cinemas in the United States on April 19, 2024, by Sony Pictures Classics and Stage 6 Films.